Project Space Residency FAQs

 What is the Project Space?

-The Project Space is a studio workspace residency at Visual Studies Workshop for artists working primarily but not exclusively in photography, book art, film, and media art.
+The Project Space is a studio workspace residency at Visual Studies Workshop for artists working in photography, film, or media art.
 The Project Space provides artists the opportunity to experiment with new work, new display strategies, and to have discussions with critics, curators, VSW staff, and the community-at-large about works-in-progress.

 What do Project Space Residents receive?

-2023/2024 Project Space residents receive 24hr access to a private studio, a stipend of $1000, a $500 travel budget for those from outside the region, and a supplies budget of $250.
-Residents receive the support of VSW’s digital printing technician, program assistants, consultations with photography, book art, and media art curators on staff, as well as research support in VSW’s collections.
+Current Project Space residents receive 24hr access to a private studio, a stipend of $1000, a $500 travel budget for those from outside the region, and a supplies budget of $250.
+Residents receive the support of VSW’s digital printing technician, program assistants, consultations with photography, and media art curators on staff, as well as research support in VSW’s collections.

 Are there any requirements for Project Space residents during their residency?